grafana/tanka/README.md

 ![License](https://img.shields.io/github/license/grafana/tanka)

 Tanka is a configuration utility for [Kubernetes](https://kubernetes.io/).
-It leverages [Jsonnet](https://jsonnet.org) to allow highly dynamic configuration.
+It uses the [Jsonnet](https://jsonnet.org) language to allow flexible, reusable and concise configuration.

 - **:repeat: `ksonnet` drop-in replacement**: Tanka aims to provide the same workflow as `ksonnet`: `show`, `diff` and `apply` are just where you expect